mohitpai/journey-optimizer.en/help/using/design/preview.md

 To select test profiles, follow the steps below:

-1. In the message interface or in the email designer, click the **[!UICONTROL Show preview]** button to access the test profile selection.
+1. In the message interface or in the email designer, click the **[!UICONTROL Simulate Content]** button to access the test profile selection.

     ![](assets/email-preview-button.png)